Divi/PropelLoggerBundle/README.md

 Propel Logger Bundle
 =========

 This logger show you full queries stacktraces and duplicate queries.
+For each stacktrace you can see the inner class/file code.

 ## Prerequisites